 This beach is also very difficult to access as there’s no roads leading down to it so you’ll have to get a boat anyway to get to it.

 Who doesn’t love food?

 Here’s what you can expect from restaurants in both Taha’a and Bora Bora:

 - Food options are limited in both locations but you’ll have much more choice in Bora Bora compared to Taha’a.

 - Bora Bora has more restaurants overall compared to Taha’a.

-- Vegan, vegetarian and halal food is hard to come by in both locations.
+- Vegan and vegetarian food is hard to come by in both locations.

 The food itself is also largely the same as both locations mainly serve a mix of French cuisine and traditional French Polynesian cuisine.